ovh/terraform-provider-ovh/website/docs/d/cloud_project_failover_ip_attach.html.markdown

 # ovh_cloud_project_failover_ip_attach (Data Source)

-Use this data source to get the details of a failover ip address of a service in a public cloud project.
+Use this data source to get the details of a failover IP address of a service in a public cloud project.

 ## Example Usage